Art1xFX/sample-math-api/README.md

 This project implements a REST API for basic mathematical operations (logarithm, root, power, and factorial) using [Django](https://www.djangoproject.com/) and [Django REST Framework](https://www.django-rest-framework.org/).
 Below are the steps to get the project up and running.

+## Purpose

+This project serves as a **test task** for QA engineers.
+It is designed to help them test API endpoints, validate error handling, and explore API documentation generated with the [OpenAPI Specification (OAS)](https://swagger.io/specification/).

 The project is set up with [SQLite](https://www.sqlite.org/index.html) as the default database for development purposes, which provides a simple, file-based solution with no need for complex database setup.

 ## Requirements